fransenglich/musicmashup/README.md

 # Java Music Mashup

 See the README in my Swift case, which is the first case I wrote, about reasoning about software creation and so forth.
+Many of its comments applies to this case too.

 This was my first time with these technologies, such as Spring Boot, Jackson, Gradle and Intellij.
 It was a delight.